-In the Anqi CMS,archiveListTags are the core tools for building dynamic content lists, allowing you to flexibly extract and display the content you want from the document library of your website.
-Whether it's displaying the latest articles under a specific category, popular products under a certain content model, or thematic documents with specific recommendation properties, archiveListCan be achieved through its rich parameter configuration to accurately meet these needs.
+In AnQi CMS,archiveListTags are the core tools for building dynamic content lists, allowing you to flexibly extract and display the content you want from the document library of the website.
+Whether it's displaying the latest articles under a specific category, popular products under a specific content model, or special document series with specific recommendation attributes, archiveListCan be achieved through its rich parameter configuration, helping you to accurately meet these needs.

-Accurately locate content: categories, models, and recommendation attributes
+Accurately locate content: categories, models and recommended attributes

-First, let's understandarchiveListTags are the most commonly used dimensions for filtering content: categories, content models, and recommendation properties.
+Firstly, let's understandarchiveListThe most commonly used dimensions for filtering content: classification, content model, and recommendation properties.

 1. Filter documents by category (categoryId)

-The content of a website is usually categorized under different categories based on its theme, such as 'Company News', 'Industry Dynamics', or 'Product Introduction', etc.archiveListTags can be used tocategoryIdParameters, allowing you to easily specify which category or categories of documents to display.
+The content of a website is usually categorized into different categories according to its theme, such as "Company News", "Industry Dynamics", or "Product Introduction", etc.archiveListTags can be used tocategoryIdParameters allow you to easily specify which or which categories of documents to display.

-- Specify a single or multiple categoriesIf you want to display documents under a specific category (e.g., ID 10), you can use it like this:
+- Specify a single or multiple categoriesIf you want to display documents under a specific category (for example, ID 10), you can use it like this:

-archiveListautomatically read the category ID of the current page.
-In this case, you can explicitly setcategoryId="0"To prevent this automatic behavior and specify the categories ID that need to be filtered.
+archiveListto automatically read the category ID of the current page.
+At this time, you can explicitly setcategoryId="0"Stop this automatic behavior and specify the category ID you need to filter.

 2. Filter documents by content model (moduleId)

-One of the highlights of Anqi CMS is its flexible content model mechanism, which allows you to define independent field structures for different types of content (such as articles, products, cases, etc.).archiveListTagged throughmoduleIdParameters, allowing you to accurately filter out documents belonging to a specific content model.
+The key feature of Anqi CMS is its flexible content model mechanism, which allows you to define independent field structures for different types of content (such as articles, products, cases, etc.).archiveListTag throughmoduleIdParameters, allow you to accurately filter out documents belonging to a specific content model.

-- Identify content modelIn the AnQi CMS backend, you can create content models for different content types (such as the system default 'Article Model' and 'Product Model').Each content model has a unique ID.
+- Identify the content modelIn the Anq CMS backend, you can create content models for different content types (for example, the system default "article model" and "product model").Each content model has a unique ID.
+By specifying this ID,

-moduleIdandcategoryIdCombined with, for example, displaying a list of products under a certain category that belong to a product model.
+moduleIdandcategoryIdCombined use, for example, to display a list of products under a certain category that belong to a product model.

 3. Filter documents by recommended attributes (flag)

-When publishing documents, the Safe CMS provides various recommended attributes such as "Headlines", "Recommendations", "Sliders", etc., which are identified by different letters (for example, hrepresents the headlinecRepresent recommended).archiveListTags can be used toflagParameters, filter content based on these properties.
+When publishing documents, AnQi CMS provides various recommended attributes such as "headline", "recommended", "slide" etc., which are identified by different letters (for example,hrepresenting the headline,cRepresents recommendation).archiveListTags can be used toflagParameters, filter content based on these properties.

-excludeFlagparameters.
-For example,{% archiveList normalDocs with excludeFlag="h" %}It will display all non-headline documents. - Show attribute identifier: If you need to display the recommended attributes of documents in the list, you can
+excludeFlagthe parameters.
+For example,{% archiveList normalDocs with excludeFlag="h" %}It will display all non-headline documents. - Display attribute identifier: If you need to display the recommended attributes of documents in the list, you can

-In addition to the above core filtering criteria,archiveListwe also provide various other parameters to further optimize your content list:
+In addition to the above core filtering criteria,archiveListit also provides a variety of other parameters to further optimize your content list:

 - Sort method (

-order)You can sort documents by document ID (latest release), views (most popular), or custom sorting on the backend.
-For example,order="id desc"indicates sorting by ID in descending order (latest release),order="views desc"Represents sorting by view count in descending order. - Show quantity and pagination (
+order)You can sort the documents according to document ID (latest released), views (most popular), or custom sorting on the backend.
+For example,order="id desc"means in descending order by ID (latest release),order="views desc"means sorted by views in descending order. - Show number and pagination (

-limit,type="page"):limitParameter used to control how many documents are displayed.
-If you need to implement pagination functionality, you can use thetypeparameter settings"page"and combine.paginationtag to create a complete pagination navigation. - Search keywords (
+limit,type="page"):limitParameters are used to control how many documents are displayed.
+If you need to implement pagination, you can usetypethe parameter to"page"and combiningpaginationtags to create a complete pagination navigation. - When searching for keywords (

-q)In the search results page, :qparameters can be used to match content that includes specific keywords in the document title.
-If the URL already containsqparameters,archiveListit will be automatically read and applied. - Custom filter parametersThe [en] security CMS allows you to define custom fields for content models in the backend.
+q): on the search results page,qThe parameter can be used to match the content of the document title that contains specific keywords.
+If the URL already containsqparameter,archiveListit will be automatically read and applied. - Custom Filter Parameter: AnQi CMS allows you to define custom fields for content models in the background.
 If these fields are set to be filterable,

-archiveListYou can further filter based on query parameters in the URL, which is very useful for creating highly customized filtering interfaces (such as property websites filtering by area and layout).
-You can combinearchiveFiltersBuild these filtering conditions with tags. - Multi-site data call (
+archiveListYou can further filter based on the query parameters in the URL, which is very useful for creating highly customized filter interfaces (such as property websites filtering by area, type, etc.).
+You can combinearchiveFiltersTags to build these filtering conditions. - Multi-site data call (

-siteId): If you use the multi-site management feature of Anqi CMS,siteIdparameters allow you to call data from other sites. - Combined document display (
+siteId): If you use the multi-site management function of Anqi CMS,siteIdthe parameter allows you to call data from other sites. - Combination document display (

-combineId,combineFromId)This is an advanced usage to combine multiple documents for display in a list, such as showing a 'tour route from Location A to Location B'.
-It can dynamically combine document titles and links, commonly used in scenarios for comparison or combination of information.
+combineId,combineFromId)This is an advanced usage, used to display multiple documents in a list, such as showing 'Travel routes from A to B', which can dynamically combine document titles and links, often used in scenarios of comparison or combination of information.

 Example of practical application scenarios

-Let's look at several common scenarios to seearchiveListhow tags play a role:
+Let us go through several common scenarios and seearchiveListhow tags play a role:

 Scenario one: Display the latest 5 company news on the homepage

-Assuming that the ID of the 'Company News' category is 10 and it belongs to the 'Article Model' (ID 1).
+Assuming the 'Company News' category ID is 10 and it belongs to the 'Article Model' (ID 1).

 <div class="latest-news">